Adaptive Ranking Based Constraint Handling for Explicitly Constrained Black-Box Optimization: CMA-ES and Related CHTs

-A box constraint handling using adaptive penalty (AP-BCH) \cite{Hansen2009tec} transforms a constrained problem into an unconstrained one by creating a penalized fitness function $L: \R^n \rightarrow \R$,

-where $\xfeas \in \R^n$ is the feasible solution closest to the infeasible solution $\xx$ (with minimal $\| \xfeas - \xx \|$), and $\gamma_i \in \Rp$ is an adaptive penalty coefficient.
-It does not assume that the objective function is well-defined in the infeasible domain, but it is applicable only to box constrained problems.
+where $\gamma_i$ is an adaptive penalty coefficient and $\xfeas$ is a feasible vector closest to the infeasible solution $\xx$; that is, $\xfeas = \argmin_{\yy} \norm{\x - \yy}$.
+The feasible solution $\xfeas$ is only used for evaluating the objective function and the penalty; that is, the repair operator is used in the Darwinian manner.
+This approach does not assume that the objective function is well defined outside the feasible domain, but it is only applicable to box-constrained problems.